cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     example * other_example
     array([ 2,  6, 12])

-In the above, we can see that the result of multiplying together two arrays is to take the element-wise product while multiplying by a constant will multiply each element in the array by that constant.
+In this example, we can see that the result of multiplying together two arrays is to take the element-wise product while multiplying by a constant will multiply each element in the array by that constant.
 NumPy supports all of the basic mathematical operations: addition,